From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 There were moments when Sarvesh felt like quitting.

-When his scores dropped in mock tests, or when a single Physics concept just wouldn’t click.
+When a Physics concept just wouldn’t click.

-“It’s not about never falling,” he said.
 “It’s about getting up again, even if no one claps for you.”

-That’s what he did—quietly, consistently, and courageously.
+That’s what he did — quietly, consistently, and courageously.

-The Result Day That Changed Everything
+🏆 The Result Day That Changed Everything

 On the morning of June 11, 2017, Sarvesh wasn’t expecting anything grand.